nfuhs/get-started-elm/README.md

 #### The structure of the app

-As mentioned before all Elm apps are structered after the **MUV** pattern:
+As mentioned before all Elm apps are structured after the **MUV** pattern:

 ![Model-Update-View](img/Model-Update-View.png)